Category: IP routing

 It’s easy to shift the blame to everyone else, including storage vendors (for their love of FC and FCoE) and VMware (for the broken vSwitch design), but let’s face the reality: the rigid mindset of layer-3 gurus probably has as much to do with the whole mess as anything else.

-35 years ago, there were no bridges or routers.
-Hosts communicated directly with each other or used intermediate nodes (usually hosts, sometimes dedicated devices called gateways) to pass traffic ... and then a few overly-bright engineers at DEC decided their application (LAT) will run directly on layer 2 to make it faster.
+In the early 1980s, there were no bridges or routers.
+Hosts communicated directly with each other or used intermediate nodes (usually hosts, sometimes dedicated devices called gateways) to pass traffic.
+Networking engineers’ lives would have remained simple were it not for a few overly bright engineers at DEC who decided their application (LAT) would run directly on layer 2 to make it faster.

 Time-Based Static Routes